 Understanding the Basics: What Is a Fixer-Upper?

-A fixer-upper is a type of home that requires significant repairs or renovations before it can be considered move-in ready.
-These homes are often priced lower than homes that aren’t in need of major work, making them an attractive option for first-time home buyers or those looking to save money on their purchase.
-However, the true cost of renovating a fixer-upper can be higher than anticipated, and the time and effort required can be substantial.
+A fixer-upper is a home that requires repairs or renovations before it can be considered move-in ready.
+These properties are typically priced 10% to 30% below comparable homes that do not need work, which makes them appealing to first-time buyers, investors, and anyone looking to save money on a purchase.
+However, the true cost of renovating a fixer-upper can be significantly higher than the sticker price suggests, and the time and effort involved should not be underestimated.

 Defining a Fixer-Upper Home